louis70109/bottender-typescript-sample/README.md

-This project was used [Bottender](https://github.com/Yoctol/bottender).
+This project is base on [Bottender](https://github.com/Yoctol/bottender).

 ## Main packages